 Did you know that, on average, a text message is opened within 3 minutes of receipt?
 They also have a 47% response rate.
 Email only has a 6% response rate.
 Your customers also don’t have to download an app to get text messages; their phones are ready for them out of the box.

 Because it gives you the chance to provide a better customer experience by communicating with your customers in the way that they prefer, using numbers that you already have.

 Who should use SMS-enabled toll-free numbers?

 Do you like talking to your customers?
 Do you like them being able to talk to you?
 Do you want them to like talking to you?
-Then you should utilize toll-free SMS!
+Then you should text-enable your toll-free numbers!

 Whether you’re a contact center, a retailer, an airline, or in the hospitality industry, using your toll-free numbers to text your customers allows you an easy way to send your customers appointment reminders, customer support updates, or tracking updates on a number that your users can text you back on or call you on, all at a volume that local numbers can’t support.

 Wait, you can call and text on toll-free?